dsccommunity/ActiveDirectoryDsc/README.md

 * **`[String]` DomainController** _(Write)_: Specifies the Active Directory Domain Services instance to connect to.
   * This is only required if not executing the task on a domain controller.
 * **`[String]` DistinguishedName** _(Read)_: Specifies the Distinguished Name of the Service Account
-  * This is only used in the code and cannot be specified in the resource
+  * Cannot be specified in the resource.
+Returned by Get and Compare.

 ### **xADObjectPermissionEntry**